InsantOMgmc/gulp/README.md

-Step 1: Download folder.
-Step 2: Open terminal.
-Step 3: Type "npm i".
+Download the folder and open it in a terminal then type "npm i"